ThomasCarstens/burpeecounter/README.md

 ## Overview

-I sought to find out if Felix reached 1000 burpees in one video.
-I collected headshots in the top position instead of verifying the full motion of each burpee.
+Felix needed to make sure he did 1000 burpees.
+I collected headshots in the top burpee position instead of verifying the full motion of each burpee.

 ![Burpee Detection Results](counter_editedpics.png)